On $L^p$-semigroup to Stokes equation with dynamic slip boundary condition in the half-space: Proof of the main results

 So far, the argument was formal.
-Using a suitable approximation, it shows that the resolvent problem (\ref{Res:inside}--\ref{Res:bound}) has at least one solution.
-In view of \eqref{est:U1} and second part of Corollary~\ref{cor:Fund}, we see that $\bu \in W^{1,p}(\Omega)$.
+Using a suitable approximation, one shows that the resolvent problem \eqref{Res:inside}--\eqref{Res:bound} has at least one solution.
+In view of \eqref{est:U1} and the second part of \autoref{lem:fundLp}, i.e. \eqref{est-fund2}, we see that $\bu \in W^{1,p}(\Omega)$.
 More precisely, we have